skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ##### What is a *unique item*?

-A unique item is an item which is available in a finite quantity no matter how long you play o what you do.
+A unique item is an item which is available in a finite quantity no matter how long you play or what you do.
 Most cannot be bought, and if they can, then only in a limited amount.
 Naturally, we will want all of these unique copies in our perfect save, and so we'll need to acquire all of the missable ones on the way to the Excalibur II.

 ##### Why not perfect amounts?